Secure Registry

 ### Setting up Secure Registry

-Open the **Setup Guide** tab in the Secure Registry page to see your credentials and integration instructions.
+Open the **Setup Guide** tab in the Secure Registry page to see your credentials and integration instructions for both npm and Pypi.

 The Setup Guide provides your credentials (Registry URL, Username, Primary and Secondary API Keys) and step-by-step instructions for three integration paths: